astralord/astralord.github.io/_posts/2024-04-30-transformer-inference-toolset.md

 Let's take A100 as an example again.
 It has 108 SMs, each can run up to 2048 threads.
 Shared memory capacity for each SM is up to 192KB.
 This means that we can take large matrices (up to few MBs), split them up in smaller chunks that fit into A100 registers and SRAM and then do matrix multiplication at the speed of 18 TB/s, SRAM bandwidth.
 This in total makes GPU much more efficient than CPU for matrix multiplications.

 But we have a lot of non-matmul operations in deep learning, such as normalization layers, activation functions or dropouts.
 Even though they only account for a small fraction of the total FLOPs, GPUs run them much slower.
 Fistly, because they have specialized units for matrix multiply, called Tensor Cores.
-That's why we can have matmul throughput can be up to 16× higher than non-matmul throughput, e.g. 312 TFLOPs vs 19.5 TFLOPs on A100.[^TC] And secondly, they can be extremely memory-bound.
+That's why matmul throughput can be up to 16× higher than non-matmul throughput, e.g. 312 TFLOPs vs 19.5 TFLOPs on A100.[^TC] And secondly, they can be extremely memory-bound.

 Let's take $\mathbf{P}=\operatorname{softmax}(\mathbf{S}) \in \mathbb{R}^{L \times L}$ from attention.
 For a large sequence length $L$, tensor $\mathbf{S}$ has to reside on HBM, since it would be too large to fit on SRAM.
 The simplest implementation of softmax requires us to